Raghav-Saboo/DSAUdacityProject3/explanation_5.md

     - Method - Trie.insert
         - Space Complexity - O(l) where l is the length of the word
     - Method - Trie.find
-        - Time Complexity - O(l) where l is the length of the word
+        - Space Complexity - O(l) where l is the length of the word
+    - Method - TrieNode.init
+        - Space Complexity - O(1)
     - Method - TrieNode.insert
         - Space Complexity - O(1)
     - Method - TrieNode.suffixes